JuliaQX/QXTools.jl/docs/src/basics.md

 push!(tnc, [3], X)
 ```

 Similarly, to add a two qubit gate we can pass the matrix representation of the gate to the `push!` function, along with an array of integers indicating the target qubits we want the gate to act on.
-Note, for controlled gates, the first qubit in the array indicates the target qubit while the second qubit is taken as the control qubit.
+Note, the order of the target qubits is fixed by the given matrix representation of the gate.

 ```
 # Matrix representation of the controlled not gate.
 CX = [[1., 0., 0., 0.]
 [0., 1., 0., 0.]
 [0., 0., 0., 1.]
 [0., 0., 1., 0.]]

+# Note, for the given matrix representation of the CX gate
-# Note, the order of the qubits here is [target, control].
+# the order of the qubits here is [target, control].
 push!(tnc, [1, 2], CX)
 ```